Metric and topological entropy bounds for optimal coding of stochastic dynamical systems: Achievability bounds

 In the following, we specify the coding scheme.
 In this coding scheme, the encoder from $\tau_j$ to $\tau_{j+1}-1$, encodes the information regarding the orbit of the state from $\tau_{j+1}$ to $\tau_{j+2}-1$.
 For all $j \geq N$, at time $\tau_j$, use the input $\iota_{j+1}(x_{j+1}^*(f^{j+1}(x_{\tau_j})))$ for the encoder, where $x_{\tau_j}$ is the state at time $\tau_j$.
 Then $x^{j+1}(\iota_{j+1}(x_{j+1}^*(f^{j+1}(x_{\tau_j}))))$ is sent during the next $j+1$ units of time.
 This is possible by \eqref{eq_kchoice}.
 For $j<N$, it is not important what we transmit.

 Let the estimator apply $x^*_{j+1} \circ \iota_{j+1}^{-1}$ to the output of the decoder, obtaining an element $y_{j+1} \in S_{j+1}$, and use $y_{j+1},f(y_{j+1}),\ldots,f^j(y_{j+1}),f^{j+1}(y_{j+1})$ as the estimates during the forthcoming time interval of length $\tau_{j+2}-\tau_{j+1} = \tau_{j+1} - \tau_j + 1 = j + 2$.
-Then $\delta < \epsilon$, \eqref{eq_unco} and the fact that $S_{j+1}$ is $(j+1,\delta)$-spanning implies that the desired estimation accuracy is achieved, provided that there was no error in the transmission.
+Then $\delta < \ep$, \eqref{eq_unco} and the fact that $S_{j+1}$ is $(j+1,\delta)$-spanning implies that the desired estimation accuracy is achieved, provided that there was no error in the transmission.

 Now \eqref{eq_almostSureRecovery} implies that after a finite random time, there are no more errors in the transmission.
-By the analysis above, the errors will be uniformly bounded by $\epsilon$.
-Hence, the objective \eqref{eq_AlmostSureBowenBall_obj} is achieved. \end{proof}
+By the analysis above, the errors will be uniformly bounded by $\ep$.
+Hence, the objective \eqref{eq_AlmostSureBowenBall_obj} is achieved. \end{IEEEproof}

-We note that the proof above crucially depends on the fact that the system is deterministic.
-Note also that the proof above admittedly is impractical to implement.
+We note that the proof above crucially depends on the fact that the system is deterministic and is impractical to implement.
 The theorem is essentially a possibility result.
 Note that the proof even does not make use of the fact that the encoder has access to the realizations of the channel output, hence feedback is not utilized.

-In the following, for noisefree linear systems, we will show that there exist stationary policies which guarantee the almost sure estimation criterion.
+For linear systems, a constructive proof is given in \cite[Thm.~6.4.1]{MatveevSavkin}.
+We state the following for completeness.
+Consider the noiseless linear system